Skip to main content

 LAYER HEIGHT DESCRIPTION

-Troposphere 0 - 14 km
+Troposphere 0-14 km

 This is the part of our atmosphere that we experience every day.
 The troposphere is almost 80% of the total mass of the atmosphere.
 Most of Earth's weather occurs in the troposphere.
-All life as we know it exists in the troposphere.

-Stratosphere 14 - 50 km This is a very stable layer.
+Stratosphere 14- 50 km This is a very stable layer.
 The air in the stratosphere is very dry.
 Because of this, there are few clouds here.
 The ozone layer is in the stratosphere.
 The ozone layer is very important.
-It helps protect us from ultraviolet radiation (UV) from the Sun.
+It helps protect us from ultraviolet (UV) radiation from the Sun.

 Mesosphere 50 - 85 km Mesosphere comes from the Greek word meso, meaning middle.
 Most meteors burn up in the mesosphere.
 Reddish lightning called sprites can sometimes be seen above thunderstorms.These are in the mesosphere.